Overlaine-00/ECE-LogicalCircuitDesign-430.205A-Project/README.md

-# Final Project : Remote Control Circuit
+# Final Project : Remote Controller Circuit
 This is final project of SNUEE logical design lecture (430.201A).

 ## Objective